 Adding title tags and meta descriptions is easy in the Yoast SEO free plugin:

-It’s not often that Google actually tells us that something is a ranking factor.
-But that’s the case with site speed.
-With the July 2018 ‘speed update’ Google put all websites on notice that slow websites would not rank as high as faster websites.
+With the July 2018 ‘speed update’ Google put all websites on notice that slow websites will not rank as high as faster websites.

-If your pages take more than 2 seconds to load, your rankings will be suffering.
+If your pages take more than 2 seconds to load, your rankings will suffer.

 Here are the three most effective ways to make your site load faster:

 However much you invest in SEO, it's all for nothing if your site takes too long to display content.

 Fortunately, there are a few ways to remedy these issues: for example, removing excessively large images decreases bandwidth usage, fixing redirects increases serving speed, and removing unnecessary scripts will speed up your site's loading time.